zamazan4ik/awesome-pgo/README.md

 ## Where PGO did not help (according to my tests)

-* [Catboost](https://catboost.ai/) - I think this is due to highly math-oriented nature of this.
-I did a test on `fit` and `calc` modes (trainig and evaluation, respectively) on `epsilon` dataset.
-In `calc` mode PGO for some reason made things even worse.
+* [Catboost](https://catboost.ai/) - I think this is due to the highly math-oriented nature of this.
+I did a test on `fit` and `calc` modes (training and evaluation, respectively) on `epsilon` dataset.
+In the `calc` mode PGO for some reason made things even worse.
 Maybe, PGO could help in other modes but I didn't test it (yet).

 ## Contribute

 If you have an example where PGO shines (and where doesn't) - please open an issue and/or PR to the repo.
-It's important to collect as much as possible showcases about PGO!
+It's important to collect as many as possible showcases about PGO!